1853 - Four German-speaking Sisters of Saint

 Mount, is largely given credit for this milestone.

 Balmville estate to the Mount.
-Today, both the Community Education
+Today, both the Desmond Campus for

-and L.I.F.E.
-(Learning Is Forever Enriching) offices are located at
+hobbies, and fitness, and the L.I.F.E.
+(Learning Is Forever

-1992 - The William and Elaine Kaplan Recreation
+1992 - The Elaine and William Kaplan Recreation

-intramural activities, as well as intercollegiate sports.
-The new
+and intramural activities, as well as intercollegiate sports.
+The

-seating for 1,500, a weight training room, aerobics room, athletic
+1,500, a weight training room, aerobics room, athletic training

-training facilities, lounges, a snack bar, an indoor track, and a
+facilities, lounges, a snack bar, an indoor track, and a pool, as

 1996-1999 - The college purchased the Newburgh